ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>

+### Code generation

+`kdb gen` is now no longer an external tool implemented via python, but rather a first class command of the `kdb` tool.
+For now it only supports code generation for use with the highlevel API.

+. _(Klemens Böswirth)_

 ## Scripts

 - The `reformat-source` script now also formats `tests/shell/include_common.sh.in`.
 Additionally it ensures that the file is 1000 lines long,